 Is the Pandemic Crisis Support already available?

 - Yes.
-The ESM’s Board of Governors (BoG), the Finance ministers from the 19 countries of the euro area, met on 15 May and agreed to make the Pandemic Crisis Support available to member states.
+The ESM’s Board of Governors (BoG), the Finance ministers from the 19 countries of the euro area, agreed on 15 May 2020 to make the Pandemic Crisis Support available to member states.

 How do countries apply for support?

-- A country can request pandemic crisis support by sending a letter to the Chairman of the ESM Board of Governors.
+- A country can request pandemic crisis support by sending a letter to the Chairperson of the ESM Board of Governors.

 Who takes the decision to grant support?